salmamamdouh/PBI_SQL_SalesAnalysis/README.md

 You can view or download the SQL code from the links provided above to understand how the data was structured and transformed for use in Power BI.

 ---
+# Sales Dashboard

+## Description
+Developed and designed an interactive sales dashboard providing comprehensive insights into sales performance, budget comparison, and product category trends.
+Features include:
+- Dynamic filters for customer city, product categories, and timeframes.
+- A KPI summary displaying sales-to-budget variance.
+- Visualizations such as line charts and pie charts for data-driven decision-making.